 11. Try a new perspective.

 Feeling bitter can have us seeing life from a very narrow perspective indeed.
 A great coaching tool to help you move forward in life is to imagine what the situation you are struggling with would look like from a different viewpoint entirely.
 Read our piece ‘How to Change Your Perspective‘ for some great advice on seeing your life in all new ways.

 12. Seek support.

-Yes, we keep saying it.
-But the truth is that bitterness can be quite the battle to move on from.
+Feeling bitter can be quite the battle to move on from.
 And sometimes the strongest tactic and easiest way forward is to accept help.
 If your friends and loved ones are great listeners with no agenda, perfect.
-But if you need an unbiased viewpoint and a place you don’t feel judged, again, try a support group or a counsellor or psychotherapist.
+But if you need an unbiased viewpoint and a place you don’t feel judged, again, try a support group or a talk therapist.

 In London?
 Our talk therapists are some of the most highly rated and can help you stop feeling bitter.
 Or to find a trained therapist online and across the UK visit harleytherapy.com .

 Andrea M. Darcy is the editor and lead writer of this site.
 She left a career in screenwriting to retrain in counselling and coaching and become a well established health and lifestyle writer.